 Research Context

-Our GHK-Cu vial is a naturally occurring copper-binding tripeptide synthesized to >99% HPLC purity for dermal, fibroblast, and extracellular-matrix research models.
+Our GHK-Cu is a naturally occurring copper-binding tripeptide (Gly-His-Lys) synthesized to >99% HPLC purity for dermal, fibroblast, and extracellular-matrix research models.
+Frequently referred to in laboratory shorthand as GHK-Cu or Copper Peptide, this 3-amino-acid compound is studied for collagen synthesis, extracellular matrix remodeling, and copper delivery in controlled laboratory investigations alongside complementary recovery compounds for comparative tissue-regeneration studies.

 A naturally occurring copper-binding tripeptide studied across dermal, fibroblast, and connective-tissue models.